The Art of Restocking

 Wireframes make it easy to explain to stakeholders.

 The result?
 Brands have caught and corrected mistakes in over 10% of all replenishments before they hit our warehouse floor.
-What previously would have been shipping delays and inventory headaches now gets fixed with a quick click.
+What previously would have been shipping delays and inventory mismatches now gets fixed with a quick click.

 Not all tables are created equal: keeping the right information density is the key